Landlord Commonly Asked Rental Questions

-A. The maximum deposit is the equivalent of two months’ rent.
-However, few people can afford to pay that amount in advance along with a month's rent in advance.
+A. The maximum deposit is the equivalent of five weeks’ rent.
 We recommend a deposit of one month's rent plus £100.

 Q. I have a new job away from the area and want to let out my property while I am away.
 Do I have to tell my mortgage company what I am doing?

 A. Absolutely.
 Your mortgage lender has a charge on your property and you must inform them of any changes.
 Failure to do so could put your property at risk.

 Q. Who pays the Council Tax and utility bills?